 How do I introduce students to Classworks?

-Provide students with clear expectations, dedicated time and modeling/support.
+Provide students with clear expectations, dedicated time, and modeling or support.
 Read on for examples!

 Materials Required

-• Login card for each student – available with the Roster report (optional)
+- Login card for each student - available with the roster report

 Why Classworks?